 Movement Experimentation as Interoceptive Learning

-The most promising recent interventions align with this biobehavioral understanding:
+Many promising interventions align with this biobehavioral understanding:

 The mechanism isn’t building tissue capacity—it’s updating internal models about body capability.

-This is precisely the type of movement experimentation that the StrongPosture® protocols systematically integrate into clinical practice.
+This is precisely the type of movement experimentation taken with a Biobehavioral approach, using the StrongPosture® concepts and BAM protocols.

 NMS professionals are often the first to touch patients where they hurt.
 This experience carries profound potential when understood through a predictive lens.